Two employees talking with each other at a desk in an office.

 A PEO oversees most HR functions, including employee risk management and benefits administration; however, partnering with a PEO involves participating in a co-employment relationship.

-Before deciding how to lighten your HR load, learn what a PEO is, how it works and the advantages and risks of partnering with one.
+Before deciding how to lighten your HR load, learn what a PEO is, how it works, and the advantages and risks of partnering with one.

 What does a professional employer organization do?

-A professional employer organization (PEO) is a human resources business that provides and administers HR services and benefits.
+A professional employer organization is a human resources business that provides and administers HR services and benefits.
 It operates as a co-employer, meaning you retain control over day-to-day employee management, but the PEO serves as the employer for legal purposes.

 Along with taking over the administrative burden, a PEO assumes employee liabilities, such as workers’ compensation claims and unemployment compliance.